 SECTION 10.
-CREATION AND CANCELLATION OF CERTIFICATE OF
+CREATION AND CANCELLATION OF CERTIFICATE OF TITLE.

-TITLE.

-(a) Unless an application for a certificate of title is rejected under subsection (c),

-1 the office shall create a certificate of title upon receipt of an application that complies with 2 Section 9 and payment of all taxes and fees.

-- (b) Upon request of the secured party of record, the office shall create a written certificate of title or, if the office is authorized to do so, an electronic certificate of title.
+- (a) Unless an application for a certificate of title is rejected under subsection (c), the office shall create a certificate of title upon receipt of an application that complies with Section 9 and payment of all taxes and fees. - (b) Upon request of the secured party of record, the office shall create a written certificate of title or, if the office is authorized to do so, an electronic certificate of title.
 If no security interest is indicated in the files of the office, the owner of record may have the office create a written certificate of title or, if the office is authorized to do so, an electronic certificate of title.
-If no request is made by an owner of record or secured party, the office may create a written certificate of title or, if authorized to do so, an electronic certificate of title. - (c) The office may reject an application for a certificate of title only if: - (1) the application does not comply with Section 9; - (2) there is a reasonable basis for concluding that the application is fraudulent or would facilitate a fraudulent or illegal act; or - (3) the application does not comply with law of this state other than this [act]. - (d) If the office has created a certificate of title, it may cancel the certificate of title only if it could have rejected the application under subsection (c).
-The office shall provide an opportunity for a hearing at which the applicant and any other interested party may present evidence in support of or opposition to the application.
-The office shall serve the notice of the opportunity in person or send it by regular mail to the applicant, the owner of record, and all secured parties indicated in the files of the office.
-If the applicant or any other interested party requests a hearing within [10] days after receiving the notice, the office shall hold the hearing not fewer than [20] days after receiving the request.
+If no request is made by an owner of record or secured party, the office may create a written certificate of title or, if authorized to do so, an electronic certificate of title. - (c) The office may reject an application for a certificate of title only if: - (1) the application does not comply with Section 9; - (2) there is a reasonable basis for concluding that the application is fraudulent or would facilitate a fraudulent or illegal act; or - (3) the application does not comply with law of this state other than this act. - (d) If the office has created a certificate of title, it may cancel the certificate of title only if it could have rejected the application under subsection (c) or is required to cancel the certificate of title under another provision of this act.
+[The office shall provide an opportunity for a hearing at which the applicant and any other interested party may present evidence in support of or opposition to the cancellation.
+The office shall serve the notice of the opportunity in person or send it by first class mail delivered by the United States Postal Service to the applicant, the owner of record, and all secured parties indicated in the files of the office.
+If the applicant or any other interested party requests a hearing not later than [10] days after receiving the notice, the office shall hold the hearing not later than [20] days after receiving the request].